rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 ## Inheritance

-It's possible but **not advised** to use inheritance share code and pipe.
+It's possible but **not advised** to use inheritance share to code and pipe.

 ```ruby
 class New < Trailblazer::Operation